 What if I really like a certain shower, but my home’s water pressure isn’t up to the job?

 Well, you realistically have two options: either leave it be, or set out on a slightly bigger project to improve your home’s water pressure.

 I spoke to Brad Kuhmley at the Hamilton Group, who gave me some expert advice on how to resolve the issue.

-He told me you can upgrade your incoming cold water mains, which will cost from around £500 upwards and involves three things: you contacting your local authority, a bit (or a bit more) of patience while waiting for them to upgrade the stopcock in the pavement, and a plumber to connect your house to the new, larger water mains.
+He told me you can upgrade your incoming cold water mains, which will cost from around £500 upwards and involves three things.
+Firstly, you contacting your local authority.
+Secondly, a bit of patience while waiting for them to upgrade the stopcock in the pavement.
+And thirdly, a plumber to connect your house to the new, larger water mains.

 However, there is no guarantee this will solve the issue.

 “Alternatively, you can install a break tank and a constant pressure pump,” Brad told me.